Mediterranean Diet Plan for Fatty Liver: Ancient Wisdom for Modern Recovery

 Swap soda for infused or sparkling water.
 Try coconut water for electrolytes and hydrating foods like watermelon and cucumbers.
 Mocktail ideas: strawberry-basil sparkling water or cucumber-lemon sparkling water — refreshing without alcohol.

 Grocery backbone: canned beans, frozen vegetables, oats, brown rice, quinoa, olive oil, nuts, Greek yogurt, and a few go-to fish options.
-For personalization, consult a registered dietitian or clinician, especially with advanced liver issues or diabetes.
+For personalization, consult a registered dietitian or clinician, especially with advanced liver issues or diabetes, or contact Dr. Johnny directly with questions about his books and approach.

 Common Mistakes to Avoid When Using a Mediterranean Diet For Liver Disease Support